piotrmurach/finite_machine/README.md

 ### 2.4 Single event with multiple from states

 If an event transitions from multiple states to the same state then all the states can be grouped into an array.
-Altenatively, you can create separte events under the same name for each transition that needs combining.
+Alternatively, you can create separate events under the same name for each transition that needs combining.

 ```ruby
 fm = FiniteMachine.define do